 - attending meet-ups for different programming languages and interest groups

 - contributing to open source software.

 Keep a record of all your experience as many professional web developers, especially freelancers, have a portfolio of their work.
 Use code repositories such as GitHub and Bitbucket to demonstrate what you can do.

 Some vacancies, usually graduate schemes and entry-level positions, don't require any experience.
-You are trained as part of the job in the specific languages and technologies used by the organisation.
+You'll be trained on the job in the specific languages and technologies used by the organisation.
 Starting salaries for these roles are generally lower than other web development positions.

 It is particularly important for freelancers to have a portfolio of work and testimonies when starting out.
 Volunteering and making the most of your networks are useful ways of building a portfolio in the early stages of a freelance career.

-If you are more interested in working as a web developer for a particular employer or in a certain sector, then look for jobs in the same place as the organisation or industry advertises, so for example specialist press/journals.
+If you are more interested in working as a web developer for a particular employer or in a certain sector, look for jobs in the same place the organisation or industry advertises their vacancies - such as specialist press/journals.

 If you want control over the projects you work on then becoming self-employed or freelance is an option.
 While your work can be more varied and interesting than being employed by an agency or in-house, it is also typically more unpredictable and can result in an unsteady income.